Bayer-Group/xBCF/README.md

 # xBCF - Predicting bioconcentration factor with explainable deep learning

-Open source project for predicting logBCF with explanations on SMILES level
+Open source project for predicting logBCF with explanations on SMILES level.
+Find more detailed descriptions of the methodology in our research article: https://doi.org/10.1016/j.ailsci.2022.100047

 ## SMILES preprocessing
 Make sure your input SMILES strings fulfill the CDDD requirements, i.e. mono-constituent organic molecules, desalted, and neutralized.